 …become a history major?

-Make an appointment to talk with the undergraduate program coordinator and complete this form.
+Make an appointment to talk with the associate director and complete this form.
 Next, you will declare History as your major with the Registrar’s Office; your College adviser can help you make sure your records are in order.

 …become a history minor?